-Starting Infrastructure as Code with Ansible (Practical Edition)
+Getting started with Infrastructure as Code using Ansible (Practical Guide)

 table of contents

-is Okazaki from the SRE team of the System Solutions Department
+I'm Okazaki, a member of the SRE team in the System Solutions Department

-Last time I wrote about introducing and installing Ansible tools, so this time I would like to finally introduce how to run Ansible.
+Last time I wrote about the Ansible tool and how to install it, so this time I would like to finally introduce how to run Ansible.

 Ansible runtime configuration